gittuf/gittuf/docs/cli/gittuf_trust_add-global-rule.md

 ## gittuf trust add-global-rule

-Add a new global rule to root of trust (developer mode only, set GITTUF_DEV=1)
+Add a new global rule to root of trust

 ### Synopsis